Salt – Festival of the sea and Environment

 Folkestone Fringe Festivals

 Olivia is part of the Fringe team who work across other festivals too – Normal?
-Festival of the Brain – curated with Living Words and Creative Folkestone – will return next Spring; they will have involvement in next year’s Folkestone Triennial; Profound Sound is a winter festival that’s brought many together through music and sound, and the team also works across Folkestone’s Urban Room.
+Festival of the Brain – curated with Living Words and Creative Folkestone – will return in late 2020 or 2021.
+The Fringe will be involved in the 2021 Folkestone Triennial.
+Profound Sound is a winter festival that’s brought many together through music and sound, and the team also works across Folkestone’s Urban Room.
 Olivia is an arts graduate, who grew up in Folkestone;

 community develops the festival

 The Fringe develop their festivals using “think-in’s”, where the public help define and design the focus topics.
-This year, Salt is looking at Climate Crisis, Extinction, Family Activism, Youth Protest, Becoming Plastic Free, the Circular Economy and Fast Fashion.
+In 2019, Salt focused on the Climate Crisis, Extinction, Family Activism, Youth Protest, Becoming Plastic Free, the Circular Economy and Fast Fashion.

 “I’m organising a workshop especially for young activists where one of their friends will DJ in Customs House, and they will use that space to create a slogan or logo that will be replicated around the festival.
 I’m gathering the troops!
 They’re 16 years + and will turn up after school.
 That’s going to be great fun to watch and see evolve.
 Other than that, I’m really looking forward to be at as many places at the festival as I can, documenting everything that’s going on.”

-Salt Festival will be taking a break in 2020 due to the Folkestone Triennial.
+Salt Festival will be taking a break in 2020.
 All events can be booked via the Folkestone Fringe site, or at The Quarterhouse box office.